John Kerry Fast Facts

-(CNN)Here's a look at the life of Secretary of State John Kerry.
+(CNN)Here's a look at the life of former Secretary of State John Kerry.

 Personal: